Offline Backups

 4. Choose a backup location

-In the event of an emergency requiring the use of the offline backup, the HTML file needs to be accessible by employees.
-The most common type of emergency is a loss of Internet access (preventing access to https://app.procedureflow.com).
-Assuming that local network/intranet access is still available, a good location for the offline backup HTML could be a local file system (x:\BackupFiles\ProcedureFlow) or a trusted file repository application.
-Please work with your local IT team to determine the best offline storage solution for disaster recovery and contingency planning.
+In the event of an emergency requiring the use of the offline backup, the HTML file must be accessible by employees.
+The most common type of emergency is a loss of internet access (preventing access to https://app.procedureflow.com).
+Assuming that local network/intranet access is still available, a good location for the offline backup HTML could be a local file system (e.g. x:\BackupFiles\ProcedureFlow) or a trusted file repository application.
+Please work with your IT team to determine the best offline storage solution for disaster recovery and contingency planning.

 5. Create a contingency team and process